Lim Joo Hock: Early career

 In June 1949, Lim was appointed as an assistant immigration officer by Sir Franklin Gimson, Governor of Singapore.
 Upon graduating with a degree, Lim was posted back to the immigration department, and he was the assistant controller until October 1957.
 After completing a 5 month course on public administration and public service in Australia, Lim was appointed as the acting controller of immigration department—the first Asian to take charge of the department.

-In November 1957, the Singapore Council of Women wanted passports of married men to indicate their marriage, in a bid to prevent them from bringing new wives in Singapore.
+In November 1957, the Singapore Council of Women wanted passports of married men to indicate their marriage status, in a bid to prevent them from bringing new wives in Singapore.
 In response, Lim said:

 There is nothing on a man's passport to indicate whether he is married.
 I don't know of any country which uses a 'married' chop on a man's passport.
 It is against our policy to allow secondary wives to arrive if there is a primary wife already in Singapore.
 If the first wife wants to protect herself and does not object to her husband marrying again, whether here or overseas, then she must prove that her own marriage is lawful.

-In February 1960, in response to a query by politician Seow Peck Leng, Lim clarified that Singapore citizens can only one passport—either a British passport, or a Singapore passport.
+In February 1960, in response to a query by politician Seow Peck Leng, Lim clarified that Singapore citizens can have only one passport—either a British passport, or a Singapore passport.
 In March 1960, Lim was promoted to deputy secretary for the Ministry of Home Affairs.

 In September 1961, Lim was transferred to the Ministry of Labour, acting as its permanent secretary.
-On 1 October 1961, Lim was appointed as the chairman of the Central Provident Fund Board (CPF), suceeding James Puthucheary, who had been fired by Minister for Labour and Law K. M. Byrne.
-In 1962, following complaints from the public that CPF interest rates were too low and should be pegged to Federation of Malaya Employees Provident Fund interest rates, CPF announced that it may increase interest rates.
+On 1 October 1961, Lim was appointed as the chairman of the Central Provident Fund Board (CPF), succeeding James Puthucheary, who had been fired by Minister for Labour and Law K. M. Byrne.
+In 1962, following complaints from the public that CPF interest rates were too low and should be pegged to Federation of Malaya Employees Provident Fund interest rates, the CPF announced that it might increase interest rates.
 In the 1960 annual report, Lim estimated that the board's income in 1961 would exceed $9.25 million, and there would be a surplus even if interest rates increased.

 In December 1963, at the request of Byrne, the Tourism Promotion Board's chairman, Lim was seconded to the board, serving as its director.
-On 13 June 1964, during a visit to the board's office, Lim presented William Holden with a lion head used in lion dance as a souvenir.
+On 13 June 1964, during a visit to the board's office, Lim presented William Holden with a lion head's mask used in lion dance as a souvenir.